dcaulton/cv_worker/README.md

 ## How do clients consume this app?
-- Upstream systems can call cv_worker via its rest interface to monitor and dispatch tasks.  cv_worker is designed to update the caller either via a persistent connection or by scheduled updates as it processes a task.
+- for cv_workers configured as 'accept_calls' type, upstream systems can call cv_worker via its rest interface to monitor and dispatch tasks.  cv_worker is designed to update the caller either via a persistent connection or by scheduled updates as it processes a task.
+- for cv_workers configured as 'call_back' type, upstream system creates a job and waits for cv_worker to check in and pick upthe task.
-- This system can also be accessed from the command line or the django command line.
+- This system can also be accessed from the command line
 - CV worker also has a single page javascript dashboard app, optimized for monitoring and system administration tasks